geckooooo/absclock/README.md

 _A novel way to represent time_

 ### Overview
-You may be asking yourself... what exactly is an Absolute Clock suppose to be?
-And why am I here reading about it?
-Is this strange, seemingly useless invention the product of a fevered imagination?
+You may be asking yourself... what exactly is this Absolute Clock thing suppose to be?
+Is this strange, seemingly useless invention perhaps the product of a fevered imagination?

 The Absolute Clock is a major departure from time as we experience it in the boringly familiar ways.
 It represents a single unique moment or event since the dawn of time--absolute time, as perceived from the observer's frame of reference--as a colon-delimted string of hierarchically contained time elements.
 Example: